 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Talent Agent tend to value Independence, Achievement, and Relationships.
+Compared to most people, those working as a Talent Agent tend to value Achievement, Independence, and Working Conditions.

-Lastly, Talent Agents strongly value Relationships.
-Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.
+Lastly, Talent Agents strongly value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.